Atal Bihari Vajpayee: A Man for All Seasons

 * A statesman par excellence

 Atal Bihari Vajpayee was born on 25 December 1924 in Gwalior.
-His father pandit krishna bihari was a headmaster in government school and his mother krishna was a housewife.
+His father Pandit Krishna bihari was a headmaster in government school and his mother Krishna was a housewife.
+He belonged to a Brahmin family and the latter was the ardent followers of Santana Dharma (orthodox Hinduism).

-Upadhyaya was impressed by atalji’s superb oratory skills and he wanted Atal to be elected to the lok sabha (lower house of Indian parliament) to represent the Jana sangha (A political party and the predecessor of BJP ,which was founded by Shyama Prasad Mukherjee in 1951).
+Upadhyaya was impressed by atalji’s superb oratory skills and he wanted Atal to be elected to the lok sabha (lower house of Indian parliament) to represent the Jana sangha (A political party and the predecessor of BJP, which was founded by Syama Prasad Mookerjee in 1951).

 As soon as he entered the Parliament, Atalji impressed the then prime minister Pandit Jawahar lal nehru with his excellent speeches and oratory skills.